baharev/sdopt-tearing/docs/index.rst

 explicitly and safely eliminated from which equations.
 An example for unsafe elimination is the rearrangement of ``x*y=1`` to ``y=1/x`` if ``x`` may potentially take on the value ``0``.
-Unsafe eliminations are automatically recognized and avoided; see also the gray entries in the :ref:`first picture <spiked-form>`.
+Unsafe eliminations are automatically recognized and avoided; these were the gray entries in the :ref:`first picture <spiked-form>`.